8 strategies to increase your small business' free cash flow

 With Thriday, you see unpaid invoices instantly, avoiding nasty surprises.
 You can also set up automatic reminders tailored to your customers (friendly nudge or firm deadline?
 You choose!).
 Not to mention that Thriday's payment gateway integrations make it super simple for customers to pay you.

-2. Invoice Immediately
+2. Invoice immediately

 Every day you wait to send an invoice is a day you're not getting paid.
 This common pitfall can significantly disrupt your cash flow, making it harder to cover essential expenses.
-A streamlined invoicing process such as Thriday's Instant Invoicing lets you bill immediately, eliminating this needless delay in getting your money.
+A streamlined invoicing process such as Thriday's instant invoicing lets you bill immediately, eliminating this needless delay in getting your money.

 Pre-populated templates and automated invoicing save precious time.
 Bill the moment a job is complete or a product ships, turning your hard work into cash faster.